Is an Online Course Right for Me?

 Barbara Means, an educational psychologist and lead author of the 2010 report released by the U.S. Department of Education, regarding online education stated, “The study’s major significance lies in demonstrating that online learning today is not just better than nothing – it actually tends to be better than conventional instruction.“1 This result is due in part to the flexibility inherent for online learning programs.

-Busy professional seeking to advance their careers are turning more and more to online continuing education and degree programs not solely because of flexibility, but also due to the quality of education they can receive.
+Busy professional seeking to advance their music careers are turning more and more to online continuing education and degree programs not solely because of flexibility, but also due to the quality of education they can receive.
 Coursework and curriculum are now being specifically created to harness the power of online distance learning.

 No longer does distance, time or schedule prevent professionals from obtaining advanced degrees.
 Online graduate programs provide quality education, student peer interaction, and the flexibility and convenience required in today’s hectic world.